 Leavell Memorial Prize—Music • Awarded annually to a senior who has done outstanding work in music, and whose work manifests the ideals of the World Music Program in the Department of Music.

 Levy-Spira Prize • Awarded for distinction in Latin American studies.
-Established in 1992 in memory of Eduardo Levy-Spira, Class of 1982, by his family and friends.
+Established in 1992 in memory of Eduardo Levy-Spira '82, by his family and friends.

 Limbach Prize • Established in 1966 by Russell T. Limbach, professor of art, in memory of his wife, Edna Limbach.
 Awarded annually to the student who has contributed the most imaginative, generous, thoughtful, and understanding social service to the people of the city of Middletown and/or the Wesleyan community.